biomag-lab/Morpho-Proteomic-Atlas-of-Mitosis/README.md

 Run BIAS.exe

-Typically 1-2 minutes to unpack the software, no further installion is required.
+Typically it takes 1-2 minutes to unpack the software, no further installion is required.

 ## Python enviroment